romanRegmi/Apex-Learning/Apex/Security & Sharing/ApexSecurity/README.md

 🧠 Best Practices for Apex Developers:

-✔️ Always use FLS checks in Apex — Apex ignores security by default ✔️ Prefer WITH SECURITY_ENFORCED for clean query failures, and stripInaccessible() for silent sanitization
+✔️ Always use FLS checks in Apex — Apex ignores security by default

 ✔️ Use UserMode.ENFORCED in controller classes or flow-triggered invocable Apex